Transmedia Moving Arts & Healing Technologies Network for the Somatic, Sonic, and Scenic Liberation of the Oppressed Bodies across the Earth.

-Our nonprofit organization is modeled after and for the organic network of bodies, from humans to plants to planets, and liberates them from the disrespectful control of the colonizing and alienating individual and collective mind.
+Our nonprofit organization is modeled after and for the organic network of dynamic bodies, from humans to animals to plants to planets, and liberates them from the disrespectful control of their free navigation by the colonizing and alienating individual and collective mind.

-We cocreate tactical media and interventional celebratory spaces to awaken and connect distant bodies and share survival tactics beyond national borders, hoping to align and harmonize humans with the cosmic networks.
+We cocreate tactical media and interventional celebratory spaces to awaken and connect distant bodies and share survival and medicinal tactics of release beyond the arbitrary national borders, hoping to align and harmonize humans with other being across the the cosmic networks.

-As displaced, mislabeled, and disabled non-binary beings equipped with the art of inter-dependency, POETIC SOCIETIES is a strong voice for queer technologies and practices for transforming our organizational experiences as known.
+As displaced, mislabeled, and disabled non-binary beings equipped with the art of inter-dependency, POETIC SOCIETIES is a strong voice for queer technologies and practices for transforming the body-suppressing manners of organizational work.